-Xendpay is one of the low-cost global money transfer services connecting 205 countries and supporting 51 currencies on its platform.
-The provider is popular for its "Pay What You Want" model where you decide the fees you want to pay for the first £2,000 you transfer each year on your personal account.
-If you are a business, this limit goes up to £4,000.
+Xendpay is a low-cost global money transfer services connecting 205 countries and supporting 51 currencies.
+The provider is popular for its “Pay What You Want” model, which allows customers to decide on the fees for the first £2,000 transfer sent each year, using your personal account.
+This limit goes up to £4,000 for business accounts.

 Xendpay, much like other cross-border money transfer services, makes money out of transfer fees and exchange rate markups.
 Let’s see what Xendpay charges.

 The ‘Pay What You Want’ model is a game changer for Xendpay transfer fees.
 For up to 2000 GBP, you literally choose your own fees.
 You can pay as low as 1 pound sterling for your transfer and thereafter, the fees go up depending on the currency pair and the destination.
 However, they generally range between 0.4-2% of the amount you transfer.
 For instance, when you send $1500 to Mexico, Xendpay will charge you $6 which is 0.4%.